dougeby/IntuneDocs/intune/scep-libraries-apis.md

     - TENANT="The Tenant Id obtained during the onboarding process"
     - PROVIDER_NAME_AND_VERSION="Information used to identify your product and its version"

-If your solution requires a proxy either with authentication or without you can add these properties:
+If your solution requires a proxy either with authentication or without authentication, then you can add the following properties:

     - PROXY_HOST="The host the proxy is hosted on."
     - PROXY_PORT="The port the proxy is listening on."